Travel Guide for Friuli Venezia Giulia: Italy’s Secret Treasure

 - Spilimbergo: Situated on the banks of the Tagliamento River, Spilimbergo is the home of the world-famous School of Mosaic, “Scuola Mosaicisti del Friuli” the only professional school of mosaic art in the world. where you can see students from all over the world at work learning the ancient form of art.
 You can visit the Spilimbergo mosaic school also as an individual visitor.

 - Gemona and Venzone: These 2 medieval towns that have been completely rebuilt after the earthquake of 1976 and are really worth a visit, where you can imagine yourself going back in time.
-Venzone, chosen as Italy’s most beautiful village in the 2017, is quoted as an example of reconstruction by anastylosis (each stone was catalogued and put back in its original place), and don’t forget to check out the mummies in the museum!
+Venzone, a UNESCO world heritage site, chosen as Italy’s most beautiful village in 2017, is quoted as an example of reconstruction by anastylosis (each stone was catalogued and put back in its original place).
+Don’t forget to check out the mummies in the museum!
 In Venzone the 1957 movie ‘A farewell to the arms’ featuring Rock Hudson and written by Ernest Hemingway was filmed.

 - Sauris: resembles a fairytale kingdom, one of the most beautiful and characteristic mountain villages of Friuli Venezia Giulia.
 The typical wooden houses always full of flowers, the beautiful blue lake of Sauris, the tour of the mountain huts immersed in nature, Zahre beer, the smoked ham, speck and the famous local pickled vegetables in the territory such as the sclopit, the wild garlic and wild asparagus.